-The company performance factor is determined by reference to net revenue growth and ROIC.
+The company performance factor is determined by reference to Net Revenue growth and ROIC.
 ROIC is calculated by dividing net income for bonus purposes for the year by the average invested capital for the period.
 A 'risk free' rate of return established by the board (currently 5%) is netted from the ROIC.
 If the ROIC does not exceed the risk free rate of return, then the manager of the business receives no bonus.
 The Corporation measures growth by looking at the year-over-year increase in net revenues for the particular Operating Group.
-Net revenue is gross revenue for International Financial Reporting Standards purposes less any third party and flowthrough expenses.
-Average invested capital is the Corporation's estimate of the amount of money that our shareholders have invested in CSI.
+Net Revenue is revenue as reported in the Company's consolidated financial statements prepared in accordance with International Financial Reporting Standards less any third party and flow-through expenses.
+Average Invested Capital is the Corporation's estimate of the amount of money that our shareholders have invested in CSI.
 It represents capital invested in CSI, plus adjusted net income, less any dividends paid, and some other minor adjustments.
-Neither net income for bonus purposes nor invested capital nor net revenues are International Financial Reporting Standards measurements.
-Net income for bonus purposes is calculated by making a number of adjustments to net income per the audited financial statements.
+Neither net income for bonus purposes nor invested capital nor net revenues are measures defined by International Financial Reporting Standards.
+Net income for bonus purposes is calculated by making a number of adjustments to net income per the annual consolidated financial statements.
 Adjusted net income approximates net income for bonus purposes.
-The principal adjustments to net income include removing the impact of future income tax expense/recovery, unrealized foreign exchange gains/losses, extraordinary gains and amortization of intangibles, and adjusting for the gains/losses on mark to market of securities.
+The principal adjustments to net income include adjustment for the impact of deferred income taxes, unrealized foreign exchange gains/losses, amortization of intangibles, and adjusting for the gains/losses on mark to market of securities.

-The Corporation's average invested capital during the year ended December 31, 2011 that was used to calculate bonuses was approximately \$398 million.
-The net income for bonus calculation purposes was approximately \$123 million.
-Net revenues in fiscal 2011 and 2010 were approximately \$635 million and \$545 million, respectively.
-Measured in this fashion, the Corporation's ROIC in 2011 was approximately 31% and the Corporation's growth was approximately 17%.
-Aggregate bonuses paid under the Corporation's bonus plan for 2011 totaled approximately \$53 million.
+The Corporation's average invested capital during the year ended December 31, 2014 that was used to calculate bonuses was approximately \$739 million.
+The net income for bonus calculation purposes was approximately \$274 million.
+Net revenues in fiscal 2014 and 2013 were approximately \$1,349 million and \$1,012 million, respectively.
+Measured in this fashion, the Corporation's ROIC in 2014 was approximately 37% and the Corporation's growth was approximately 33%.

-In considering the implications of the risks associated with the Corporation's annual incentive bonus structure, the CNHR Committee was satisfied that the counterbalance between ROIC and net revenue growth and the requirement to invest 75% of their after tax incentive bonus into common shares of the Corporation mitigates the risk that an NEO would take inappropriate or excessive risks in respect of the Corporation's operations
+In considering the implications of the risks associated with the Corporation's annual incentive bonus structure, the CNHR Committee was satisfied that the counterbalance between ROIC and net revenue growth and the requirement to invest 75% of their after tax incentive bonus into Common Shares mitigates the risk that an NEO would take inappropriate or excessive risks in respect of the Corporation's operations.

-Although the Board may, at its discretion, increase or decrease the amount of annual incentive bonus awarded to an NEO in a given year, it did not exercise such discretion in respect of the previous fiscal year.
+Although the Board may, at its discretion, increase or decrease the amount of annual incentive bonus awarded to a NEO in a given year, it did not exercise such discretion in respect of the previous fiscal year.